Hoping to Switch things up this Black Friday? Here are the early Nintendo deals

 The older model of the Orzly Nintendo Switch carrying case features in our round-up of the best Nintendo Switch accessories.
 This one is essentially the same, but now fits the new Nintendo Switch OLED as well.
 “Lightweight yet with a hard EVA shell, it’ll keep the device protected from any knocks with a soft inner material that keeps the screen and plastic exterior safe from scratches,” our reviewer wrote.
 “The case also has a handle for carrying purposes, plus there’s room to fit your extra joy-con controllers and a selection of games, cables, and other accessories too.”

 Getting annoyed with that Joy-Con drift?
 Hands cramping up from trying to play Mario Kart with just one tiny Joy-Con?
 The Nintendo Switch pro controller might be the accessory for you.
 It’s more like a traditional two-handed controller, but also supports all series of Amiibo models and a multi-speed turbo mode, so you can fire more bullets rather than bashing the A button.
-The controller is currently 46 per cent off in Amazon’s early Black Friday sale.

 When is Black Friday 2021?